top of page

 Recognizing that there is no true separation between the mind and the body, Jess embraces this paradigm in her practice.
 Her goal is to create a space where individuals can embrace their wholeness and multiplicity.

-Through ongoing learning and unlearning, and a commitment to intersectional indigenous feminism and eco-somatic / indigenous epistemologies, Jess strives to embody a more reciprocal, spiritual, rhythmic, and seasonal way of being in all aspects of her life.
+Through ongoing learning and unlearning, and a commitment to intersectional feminism and eco-somatic / indigenous epistemologies, Jess strives to embody a more reciprocal, spiritual, rhythmic, and seasonal way of being in all aspects of her life.

 Jess worked as a registered massage therapist (RMT) for over 12 years in Alberta before moving to Vancouver Island.
 She received training under the same curriculum as BC's in 2011.
 However, Alberta has not regulated Massage Therapy and does not have standardized entry to practice exams.
 As a result, her credentials cannot be transferred provincially.
 Therefore her services are not able to be claimed for benefit reimbursement.
 This makes Jess a great option for those without benefits who desire a highly experienced practitioner at a more accessible rate than comparable services offered by RMTs.